-Four of us pollywogs had been measuring the length of the R/V Roger Revelle for the better part of the morning and our tool was an American country sausage.
+Four of us pollywogs had been measuring the length of the research ship R/V Roger Revelle for the better part of the morning.
+Our tool was an American country sausage.
 It was exactly the kind you would get at a diner, served alongside a stack of pancakes or eggs-anyway-you-like-‘em, plus your choice of grits, hash browns or skillet potatoes.
 No easy tool for the task, considering we had to march it across multiple decks to cover the full length of the ship.

 Initially, we managed to rescue the mission by salvaging bits of duct tape off of random gear we saw along the way and by strategically applying those pieces to our ragged pork finger.
-The reinforcement allowed us to continue measuring until we reached a set of stairs that would take us up to the O1 level.
+This reinforcement allowed us to continue measuring until we reached a set of stairs that would take us up to the O1 level.
 We had counted 404 sausage units, so far.
 At that point, inopportunely, the duct tape started to unravel and the sausage started to look like the finger of a zombie.
 Random chunks were either starting to peel or were falling off altogether.
 The end came quickly.
-We watched in dismay as the sausage completely separated into ragged chunks, barely held together by the few bands of remaining tape.
-I suppose Jeff made an executive decision because suddenly he pretend-tripped and let the useless fragments of duct-taped American country pork fly; over the railing, into the ocean.
+We watched in dismay as the sausage completely separated into ragtag chunks, barely held together by the few bands of remaining tape.
+I suppose Jeff made an executive decision because suddenly he pretend-tripped and let the useless fragments of American country pork fly over the railing, into the ocean.
 It didn’t make a sound when it hit the surface and immediately disappeared, leaving nothing but a few fleeting ripples.
-We were at 463 units or 1389 inches, less than 116 feet, and there was a lot of ship left between us and the the bow.
+We were at 463 sausage units which is 1389 inches, which is less than 116 feet.
+There was a lot of ship left between us and the bow.

 “Now what’ll we do?
 How are we going to finish?”
-I wondered.
+I complained after catching my breath.

 Marci was equally horrified.
-“We’re in so much trouble,” she moaned.
+“We’re in so much trouble.”

 “I don’t care.
-Let’s pretend we’re still measuring.” was Jeff’s solution.
-We continued along the deck with Jeff’s index fingers serving as replacement rulers.
+Let’s pretend we’re still measuring.” was Jeff’s answer, so we continued along the deck with Jeff’s index finger serving as a replacement ruler.

 The preparation for this day had started several days earlier.
 We had a vague idea about what was coming.
-We knew that on the day we would cross the equator, we’d join the rank of the mariners who’d done so before us.
-We’d have to endure a day of punishments for being unworthy pollywogs but then we’d be initiated into the Kingdom of Neptune and attain the title of shellback.
-The majority of people will never cross the equator on a ship; therefore, the world is full of slimy pollywogs, with trusty shellbacks few and far between.
+We knew that on the day we would cross the equator, we’d join the elite rank of mariners who’d done so before us.
+We’d have to endure a day of punishments for being unworthy pollywogs but then we’d be initiated into the Kingdom of Neptune and we’d attain the title of shellback.
+Most people will never cross the equator on a ship; therefore, the world is full of slimy pollywogs, with trusty shellbacks few and far between.